-Newland Chase provides clients with a deep expertise in all areas of Taiwanese Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Taiwanese Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Taiwan and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Taiwan is one of the world’s largest producers of computer-related products and as a result, many multinational firms, including over twenty of the top Information and communications technology companies in the world have opened up branches in Taiwan.

 Most expats in Taiwan are on work assignment by a multinational organisation, while a small number are also there to work in the EFL industry.

 The main work permit route for working in Taiwan is for intra-company transferees.
 EFL teachers from an English-speaking country with a university degree can obtain a local hire work permit with a Taiwanese school in-country if sponsored by the school.